exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ## Connection Types

-You can use different connection options depending on a type of the Exasol database.
+You can use different connection options depending on a type of source Exasol database.

 ### Data Source a Remote Exasol Instance or Cluster